 Pediatric Sedation Program at Medical Center at Augusta University

-The Pediatric Sedation Team at the Children’s Hospital of Georgia in Augusta, is comprised of specially trained doctors and nurses who provide pediatric sedation for children undergoing a variety of tests.
+The Pediatric Sedation Team at the Children’s Hospital of Georgia in Augusta, is comprised of specially trained doctors and nurses who provide pediatric sedation for children undergoing a variety of tests or surgical procedures.

 Radiological tests (such as pediatric magnetic resonance imaging (MRI) and pediatric computed tomography (CT) scans) account for a significant number of pediatric sedation cases.